 The third step to treating Plantar Fasciitis at home is, wearing a cool compress around your foot.
 Compression is extremely beneficial to the arch.
 By compressing the arch you are alleviating pressure from the plantar fascia.
 If you want extra relief, you can use a cool compress, such as the Cool X Change Compress.
 This works as a compress for your feet but also has a cooling effect at the same time.
 The cooling effect from the Cool X Change helps to decrease inflammation that can be caused by Plantar Fasciitis.
 Think about it, you get two benefits out of just one item!
 This is the perfect item to use after a long day on your feet, and you can use it while you’re relaxing.
 Don’t skip this step and you’ll be on your way to pain-free feet in no time!

 The fourth step to treating Plantar Fasciitis at home is to stretch!
 Stretching is important to the recovery process when suffering from Plantar Fasciitis.
+Make use of the exercises to stretch the plantar fascia (and Achilles) that your physical therapist taught you.
 It’s free and you can do it while you’re watching tv, or before bed, and most importantly before getting out of bed in the morning.
-Stretching helps to relieve pain caused by Plantar Fasciitis, it is especially important to stretch first thing in the morning before getting out of bed, doing so, helps to relax and sooth the plantar fascia so that it lessens the pain of the first few steps you take in the morning.
+Stretching helps to relieve foot pain or chronic pain caused by Plantar Fasciitis, it is especially important to stretch first thing in the morning before getting out of bed, doing so, helps to relax and sooth the plantar fascia so that it lessens the pain of the first few steps you take in the morning.
+Wearing night splints while sleeping can help keep your foot stretched while you sleep so the pain is diminished in the morning.
+This can also prevent the shortening of the plantar fascia overnight while we sleep.
 This simple but important task is one part of a series of easy things to do at home to help heal from Plantar Fasciitis.

 5. R.I.C.E Method

-The last step to treating Plantar Fasciitis at home is the RICE method.
 The R stands for Rest.
-Resting is extremely crucial to the recovery process.
-Now we all know, we don’t have very much time during the day to rest, but if you plan to recover resting your feet as much as possible is the first key step to healing from Plantar Fasciitis.
+Resting is one of the most common recommendations on how to treat plantar fasciitis and is extremely crucial to the recovery process.
+Now we all know, we don’t have very much time during the day to rest, but if you plan to recover, resting your feet as much as possible is the first key step to healing from Plantar Fasciitis or chronic plantar fasciitis.
 Resting decreases the stress of the plantar fascia and allows it to recover properly.
 So stay away from strenuous activity that may overstress your feet!

 Compressing or wrapping your injured foot can help to heal the plantar fascia faster, by allowing it to sit in a properly supported position.
 Compression will also decrease inflammation and swelling.